 It will be perfectly alright to term DeFi a decentralized application environment providing a new dimension to the financial ecosystem.
 DeFi achieves this by replacing intermediaries (banks– for example) with self-execution technology (smart contracts) to reduce cost, bring agility and increase liquidity while offering almost full ownership controls to the investors.

 Smart contracts – the nerve center of DeFi

 Smart contracts, used as an underlying technology by DeFi, are self-executing contractual agreements written in computer languages.
-The conventional contract terms are embedded into the code and these automatically execute when the stipulated conditions are met.
-To ensure verifiability of transactions, a permanent copy is saved on the relevant Blockchain ledger that can be verified on any net-enabled device by community members.
+The conventional contract terms are embedded into the code, and these automatically execute when the required conditions are met.
+To ensure the verifiability of transactions, a permanent copy is saved on the relevant Blockchain ledger that can be verified on any net-enabled device by community members.

-Built on the principles suggested by Nick Szabo, an eminent computer scientist and cryptographer, smart contracts are about embedding disparate contractual clauses, regardless of their nature, format, and purpose, into software designed to facilitate easy execution of valid transactions.
-Smart contracts discourage any sort of breaching or frauds by making it restrictively complicated.
+Built on the principles suggested by Nick Szabo, an eminent computer scientist, and cryptographer, smart contracts are about embedding contractual clauses, regardless of their nature, format, and purpose, into software designed to facilitate the easy execution of valid transactions.
+Smart contracts discourage any sort of breaching or fraud by making it restrictively complicated.

 Riding its innovative concept of decentralized financial transactions, DeFi rolls out a string of advantages:

 Accessibility and auditability